-The Employment Lands Strategy (ELS) for the City of Parramatta was prepared in July 2016, with the draft ELS Review and Update being carried out in August 2019 (which was appended to the exhibited LSPS).
-The ELS and ELS Review and Update inform the employment lands vision for the City and within the LSPS, with the latter providing further analysis and information which updates on some of the ELS precincts.
+The ELS for the City of Parramatta was prepared in July 2016 while the ELS Review and Update (2020) was carried out in the latter half of 2019.
+It was appended to the draft LSPS and exhibited with it.
+The ELS (2016) and ELS Review and Update (2020) inform the employment lands vision for the City and within the LSPS, with the latter providing further analysis and information which updates on some of the ELS precincts.
 Importantly, they provide the future direction regarding land use for these employment lands precincts to ensure the large majority of this land is retained for employment uses.